Blaizzy/mlx-embeddings/docs/Manpage.md

   Update SPDX license data in the Homebrew repository.

 * `--fail-if-changed`:
-  Return a failing status code if the current license data's version is different from the upstream.
+  Return a failing status code if current license data's version is different fromthe upstream.
 This can be used to notify CI when the SPDX license data is out of date.

 ### `update-test` [*`options`*]